mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

 </p>

 ## Debugging and Profiling
-**TODO**: Give an overview of how you performed model debugging and profiling in Sagemaker Debugging and profiling in Amazon SageMaker are essential for identifying performance bottlenecks and ensuring model correctness during training and inference.
+Debugging and profiling in Amazon SageMaker are essential for identifying performance bottlenecks and ensuring model correctness during training and inference.
 SageMaker provides powerful tools like SageMaker Debugger and SageMaker Profiler to streamline these processes.

 ### Results